What To See in Baltimore & The Islands of West Cork

 It's a relaxing day with more sailing than driving and the beauty of this route is you can take it as slow as you like, each turn off reveals another village worth exploring.

-Leaving the Cork hub of Kinsale, the N71 will bring you through the village of Leap.
-They have the class Leap Scarecrow Festival in October but you'll get scary looks if you pronounce it Leep, it's Let.
+Leaving Kinsale, the N71 will bring you through the village of Leap.
+They have the class Leap Scarecrow Festival in October but you'll get scary looks if you pronounce it wrong, it's Lep, not leep.

 You'll pass Skibbereen, which is home to Ireland's Olympian Gold medalist rowers, Paul O’Donovan and Fintan McCarthy.
 Their interviews are comedy gold too, pure Cork boy!